Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 ## `doh-unlocked-unset.json`

 Allows configuring DoH even with managed policies present (unless another DoH rule is in force) since enabling any managed policy will otherwise gray out the option.

+If no DNS over HTTPS policy is used, this unlocks the setting.
+Enabling managed policies disable it by default.

+My other `doh-*.json` set this as well, because `secure` doesn't allow downgrade to system resolver and Chromium seems somewhat unreliable with it often reporting `DNS_PROBE_POSSIBLE` and while this occassionally disables ECH, it works and my system resolvers are encrypted.
+I hope they will implement ECH with system resolver soon to fix this.

 ## `edge-appsfavorites.json`